edelstorm/documentations/docs/sign-up.md

 [![Material for MkDocs](assets/images/aws/inscription/4.gif)](assets/images/aws/inscription/4.gif)

-!!! warning "Comfirm your number"
+!!! warning "Confirm your number"

-    1. Have your phone next to you, in the next step, you will receive an automatic call from AWS.
+    1. Have your phone near you because, in the next step, you will receive an automatic call from AWS.
-    2. You will have to enter 4 numbers that will appear on your computer screen, on your phone.
+    2. You will have to enter 4 numbers on your phone, that will appear on your computer screen.

 ***

-**Phone number confirmation:**
+**Phone number confirmation**

 Now, AWS is going to check that you are a real person and not a robot.